Wait list: Mechanics of waitlisting

+Strategic use

-According to several reports, colleges and universities use wait lists to try to hedge their guesses about how many students will ultimately decide to accept their offers of admission in any given academic year, with the idea being to build "a reservoir of qualified students to draw from to replace successful applicants who choose to go elsewhere."
+Colleges and universities use wait lists to try to hedge their guesses about how many students will ultimately decide to accept their offers of admission in any given academic year, with the idea being to build "a reservoir of qualified students to draw from to replace successful applicants who choose to go elsewhere."
 If fewer students say yes, then colleges will often go to their wait lists to try to find replacements.
 In 2010, according to one source, roughly 10% of college applicants were put on a wait list.

 Wait lists tend to be used by elite and selective universities as well as second-tier liberal arts colleges who are uncertain about how many students will show up in the fall; for example, Stanford and Yale put 1,000 students on their wait lists and Duke put 3,000 on their wait list, according to one report in 2010.
 Amherst takes 35 students from the 1,000 students on its wait list.
 And as a general rule, selective colleges and universities will usually have some form of wait list.
-Of the students on a wait list at a highly selective school, a fraction may be offered admission before classes begin in late August or September.
-One report said the fraction of wait-listed students who were eventually offered admission--as an average of all students wait listed in a given year--was 30%, but this is an overall average, and the fraction of wait-listed applicants to prestigious universities, who are eventually admitted, is much less.
-Students who are wait-listed can take steps to improve their chances of admission from a wait list by writing letters of interest and by sending second-semester senior grades.
-Wait listed students are ranked by the admissions department in terms of overall desirability, based on the college's estimation of admissions criteria, and more highly ranked waitlisted students are offered admission first when spots open; this ranking is not revealed to the public.